-- 1 Create one long battery of the three D-cells.
-Use the balsa strips and tape to make the 3-celled battery secure.
-The 3-celled battery must be able to stand on end on a flat surface. - 2 Use clay to attach the end of the aluminum foil strip and the flashlight bulb to the positive end of the battery.
-The order of connection is positive pole of battery, aluminum foil, bulb.
-Use the clay to secure both aluminum foil and bulb to the battery. - 3 Put 4 tablespoons of distilled water in the saucer. - ⚠ Stand the battery in the water in the center of the saucer.
+- 1. Create one long battery of the three D-cells.
+Use the balsa strips and tape to make the three-celled battery secure.
+The three-celled battery must be able to stand on end on a flat surface. - 2.
+Use clay to attach the end of the aluminum foil strip and the flashlight bulb to the positive end of the battery.
+The order of connection is positive pole of battery, aluminum foil, and bulb.
+Use the clay to secure both the aluminum foil and bulb to the battery. - 3.
+Put four tablespoons of distilled water in the saucer. - 4.
+Stand the battery in the water in the center of the saucer. - 5.
+Place the aluminum strip in the water.